O.2 — Bitwise operators

 Bitwise OR

-To do (any) bitwise operations, it is easiest to line the two operands up like this:
+To do any binary bitwise operation by hand, it is easiest to line the two operands up like this:

 0 1 0 1 OR